-West Point is close to local amenities and excellent nearby schools, and only approximately four miles from Swindon.
+West Point is close to local amenities and excellent nearby schools, including the new Ridgeway Farm CE Academy, and only approximately four miles from Swindon.
 Local shops can supply all you need for day-to-day living while further afield major supermarkets will broaden your options.
 Wiltshire overflows with high street choice.
 From malls and shopping centres to independent retailers there is everything you could wish for within your grasp.

 For the latest news on our development you can download a copy of the Ridgeway Farm newsletter below: